Pradeep44/Rainbow-/README.md

 # Rainbow-
-This is about the song.
+This is about the song of the rainbow.